alexarje/sensing/book/week2.md

 ## Capturing sound

-Let us conclude this week with summarizing how we can capture and represent sound in different ways.
+Let us conclude this week by summarizing how we can capture and represent sound in different ways.
 This can include written descriptions, visual representations, and audio recordings.
 Each approach offers unique insights into the qualities and context of sounds.

 ### Writing about sound